Kungsbacka/ExchangeMaintenance/README.md

     `psexec -i -u <gMSA> powershell.exe`

-2. Run the following one-liner and enter the Exchange password in the credentials dialog (username doesn't matter, but cannot be empty).
+2. Run the following one-liner and enter the certificate password in the credentials dialog (username doesn't matter, but cannot be empty).

     `(Get-Credential -UserName '(Not used)' -Message 'Exchange password').Password | ConvertFrom-SecureString | Set-Clipboard`